robbfountain/131studios.com/resources/views/blogs/2021/11/using-google-api-sdk-to-read-files-from-google-drive.md

 ![Enable Google Drive](131Studios/enable_google_drive_api.png){.shadow-md .rounded-md}

-At this point we have a service account and have given the account access to the Google Drive API but we still haven't given the account access to OUR Google Drive.
-In our case I created a Google Drive folder for the client and shared it to them.
-I also need to give the service account access to that same folder.
+At this point, we have a service account and have given the account access to the Google Drive API but we still haven't given the account access to OUR Google Drive.
+In our case, I created a Google Drive folder for the client and shared it with them.
+We also need to give the service account access to that same folder.

 ![Share With People](131Studios/share_with_people.png){.shadow-md .rounded-md}